 + 3 [Positive value with non-breaking space after the plus]

 - the minus symbol on the numerical keypad

 - a hyphen (-).

 In Unicode, the symbol for minus is U+2212.

-To show a negative value, write the number after the minus sign without a space.
+To show a negative value, write the number after the minus symbol without a space.

-You can use the mathematical symbol for the division sign (÷) or the division slash ( ∕ ) to show division.
+Use the division symbol (÷) or the division slash ( ∕ ).
 People sometimes use the forward slash (/) to show division as well.

-In most cases, it's best to use the division sign (÷).
+In most cases, it's best to use the division symbol (÷).
 The division slash is easily confused with the forward slash which is also used to show alternatives.

 In Unicode, the symbol for division is U+00F7 and the division slash is U+2215.

-Use the mathematical symbol for the multiplication sign (×).
-Don’t use the letter ‘x’ for multiply.
+Use the mathematical symbol for the multiplication (×).
+Don’t use the letter ‘x’.